xm1701/bcPRS/README.md

 We recommend to use genetic variants (i.e., SNPs) after linkage disequilibrium (LD)-based pruning (or clumping).
 No thresholding is required.
 That is, all pruned SNPs are use to constructe the polygenic risk score.

+Exampel code

-## Step 2: construct the cross-trait polygnic risk scores.
+## Step 2: Obtain the raw estimator of genetic correlation.

+Age, gender, genetic PCs, etc.

 ## Step 3: Perform bias-correction using the bcPRS package.

+Exampel code